-Acronis True Image Home 2011 offers the following components:
+Acronis True Image Home 2011 Netbook Edition offers the following components:

-- Acronis True Image Home 2011 (Full version) includes support of USB, PC Card (formerly PCMCIA) and SCSI interfaces along with the storage devices connected via them, and therefore is strongly recommended. - Acronis True Image Home 2011 (Safe version) does not include USB, PC card, and SCSI support.
-The safe version will be available for those who purchased the boxed version of Acronis True Image Home 2011 and installed the appropriate add-on.

-Acronis System Report - the component allows you to generate a system report that is used for collecting information about your system in case of any program problem.
-Report generation will be available before you start Acronis True Image Home 2011 from the bootable media.
+- Acronis True Image Home 2011 Netbook Edition (Full version) includes support of USB, PC Card (formerly PCMCIA) and SCSI interfaces along with the storage devices connected via them, and therefore is strongly recommended. - Acronis System Report the component allows you to generate a system report that is used for collecting information about your system in case of any program problem.
+Report generation will be available before you start Acronis True Image Home 2011 Netbook Edition from the bootable media.
 The generated system report can be saved to a USB flash drive.